opulo-inc/docs/docs/openpnp/v4/calibration/2-connect-to-machine/index.md

      ![exposure too high](images/33-exposure-too-high.webp)<br/><br/>
      ![exposure too low](images/34-exposure-too-low.webp)<br/><br/>
      ![exposure correct](images/35-good-exposure.webp)<br/><br/>
+    * Close the Histogram window when you are done with it.

     !!! caution "Not seeing anything in the bottom camera feed?"
         If you are not seeing anything after adjusting the bottom camera exposure, ensure the lens caps on the bottom camera has been removed.